rism-digital/muscat-guidelines/default/en/source_596.md

 ### RISM series A/I and B reference (596)

-Enter cross-references to printed editions indexed in printed RISM series.
+Enter cross-references to printed editions indexed in RISM series.
 This field is most commonly used if the source clearly presents the same work, such as a manuscript copy of a printed edition.
 This field can also include cross-references to other printed editions, such as for references to other editions or cases where confusion with a different edition might arise.

 Include a **General note (500)** to explain the connection between the source in hand and the source cited in the 596.